 May 2022: Stagecoach Midlands began operating IndieGo PLUS on behalf of Warwickshire County Council with three Mercedes Sprinter minibuses and a fourth spare in an area west of Warwick with £1.02 million funding from the DfT Rural Mobility Fund.
 This compliments two longstanding more traditional Dial-A-Ride schemes elsewhere in the county in Atherstone, Coleshill and Rugby branded as ‘IndieGo’.

 August 2022: Nottinghamshire County Council introduced a four bus scheme branded as Nottsbus On Demand with £1.5 million funding from the DfT’s Rural Mobility Fund at the end of August in the rural area between Gainsborough and Retford and Newark.
 The area is split into two zones with two County Council owned minibuses operating the North Ollerton Zone and two six year old minibuses operated by Stagecoach in the South Ollerton Zone as well as on Thursday, Friday and Saturday evenings in Mansfield.
-(A fourth scheme based on West Rushcliffe was introduced in May 2023 – see below).
+(A fourth scheme based on West Rushcliffe was introduced in May 2023 and a fifth scheme in South Newark in April 2024 – see below).

 September 2022: PickMeUp is back but this time in High Wycombe as the Buckinghamshire Council funded scheme with a DfT Rural Mobility Fund grant of £736,000 begins a three year trial.
 Up to seven minibuses formerly used in the abandoned Oxford scheme of the same name were initially operated by Go-Ahead owned Carousel Buses but in June 2023 the operating area was extended and a fleet of eight new Mercedes Sprinter minibuses introduced.